atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 **The blackpill:  a primer**
 -
-- All are deeply juvenile and perhaps mentally challenged- illustrated by deep substance abuse, Fuentesian racial brainrot (e.g. veneer of plausible deniability), inability to understand social mores (they all think they're Patrick Bateman and are incapable of pulling anyone but the truly desperate).
+- Fuentesian racial brainrot (e.g. veneer of plausible deniability), inability to understand social mores (they all think they're Patrick Bateman and are incapable of pulling anyone but the truly desperate).
 - This is where I struggle most with Etymology Nerd's thesis.
 The spread of BP ideology relies on irony and humor for plausible deniability and normalization.

 The **blackpill (BP) community** on Tik Tok is made up of mostly pubescent boys and led by a string of recent college/high-school-dropouts called the **Cookieverse**.
 The center of it all is **Cookie King**, who makes stupid absurdist Gen Alpha comedy shorts but has gotten super into BP through the influence of mentors/influencers/grifters like **Clavicular**, **Syrian Psycho**, and **Dillon Latham**.
 They are directly connected to New Right; in particular, Clavicular (or "Clav") has collaborated with Nick Fuentes and Peter Thiel[^2].